 2. Ensure workers have the right tools

 A successful flexible work environment requires a set of technology tools that effectively bridge the gap between onsite and remote workers.
 Microsoft has been at the helm of creating technology for the traditional workplace, and so too has pivoted to meet the needs of a hybrid world.
 Microsoft Teams is arguably the one stop shop for flexible workforces, bringing together best-in-class chat, video, file storing, and virtual conferencing technologies into one simple app.
-Not only is Teams cost effective, it also integrates easily into the rest of the Microsoft 365 environment (including Dynamics!).
+Not only is Teams cost-effective, but it also integrates easily into the rest of the Microsoft 365 environment, including Dynamics 365.
 In short, employees should be given the best technology that allows them to connect and collaborate with ease—making them feel in sync with their coworkers, anywhere.

 3. Level-up employee skilling

 A recent survey from eLearning Industry revealed this powerful statistic: